Curling at the 2009 Winter Universiade

 Curling at the 2009 Winter Universiade took place from February 18 to 27 at the Heilongjiang Skating Gym in Harbin, China.

 Qualification

 WCF announced a new qualification system for member associations into the 2009 Winter Universiade.
-Points shall be awarded, commencing with 2007 Winter Universiade in Torino, Italy and continuing through the World Junior Curling Championships (men's and women's) and World Curling Championships (men's and women's).
+Points shall be awarded, commencing with 2007 Winter Universiade in Turin, Italy, and continuing through the World Junior Curling Championships (men's and women's) and World Curling Championships (men's and women's).